undiagnosed/p2pdx/README.md

  * Search data with basic filtering capabilities
  * Perform research on dataset with R or Python with SQLite reading helper scripts

+## Roadmap

+The following is a tentative roadmap based on conservative estimates with just free time available to spend on the project.
+With enough support, more time can be spent on the project and the schedule can be accelerated.

+### Summer 2017

+* Basic data entry capabilities
+  * Add/Edit/Delete lab results
+* Basic lab result visualization
+  * Reference range visualization, simple history plot

+### Fall 2017

+* Add support for other data types
+  * Add/Edit/Delete symptoms, vitals, medications, visit history, demographics
+* Basic lab trend visualization
+  * Fit trend with statistical model
+  * Report significant change in value using Reference Change Value method

+### Winter 2017 and Beyond

+* Support for including images with symptoms and imaging tests
+* Basic search capability
+* Utilities for reading dataset into R for research
+* Automated reading of lab results from PDFs, images
+* State of the art machine learning algorithms applied to diagnosis, anomaly detection, patient similarity, etc.
+* Your feature requests

 ## Getting Started
 ### Download ZeroNet
 * Download ZeroBundle package: